tfatykhov/local-wink-node-red/docker/readme.md

 	then you can deploy everything.
 10. In order to stop WNR you should execute: `docker stop wnr`
 11. In order to start WNR you should execute: `docker start wnr`
+12. To access your couchDB navivate to http://<docker_ip>:5984/_utils. user id/password to access - wnr/wnr